Skip to main content

 When a roughly 2-week-old sea otter pup recently stranded on the beach at Morro Bay, our rescue team jumped into action.

-Our response teams received a call about a sea otter pup crying out in distress in Morro Bay.
-The young sea otter, roughly 2-weeks-old, was in a precarious situation without its mother.
+Our response team received a call about a sea otter pup crying out in distress in Morro Bay.
+The young sea otter, roughly 2 weeks old, was in a precarious situation without its mother.
 We needed to act quickly.

-Our response team secured the pup, later nicknamed Caterpillar, in a protected container to prevent overheating.
-In an attempt to locate the mother, we recorded the pups distressed calls and broadcasted them over speaker while moving through the water on boat.
+Our response team secured the pup, later named Caterpillar, in a safe and protected container to prevent overheating.
+To locate the mother, we recorded the pup's distressed calls and played them over a speaker while moving through the water on a boat.

 Our team monitored the pair for another hour to ensure they were stable.
 Special thank you to our friends at Morro Bay Harbor Department for assisting us with this rescue.